i-MSCP/plugins/incubator/PhpSwitcher/README.md

 # service apache2 reload
 ```

-##### ionCube loader

-The PHP compiler will also automatically install the ionCube loader extension for each PHP version that you compile.
-To enable the ionCube loader, you must just edit the **/opt/phpswitcher/\<php_version\>/etc/php/conf.d/modules.ini**.
-which belong to your PHP version.

 ### PHP info files

 For each PHP version that is registered through the PhpSwitcher admin interface ( see below ), a static PHP info file is